gurpsdomain/web-server/README.md

 # web-server
-A web server for gurps sheet processing
+A web server for GURPS sheet processing